 A quick search will yield thousands of articles filled with best practices for boosting your conversion rates.
 On sites where the average price point per product is higher, these often include adding features specifically for high-consideration like “Email Cart” capabilities.

 At ROI Revolution, we believe in testing, testing, testing.
 Brands sell different products, using different pitches, and relying on different platforms.
 What works for one site does not always work for another – so test it!

-In this week’s Try This Test installment, we’ll take a look at a site that provides a wide range of brand-name furniture pieces and sets with white-glove home delivery.
+In this week’s Try This Test installment, we’ll take a look at a site that sells higher price point products, provides a wide range of brand-name furniture pieces and sets with white-glove home delivery.

 The higher price point of furniture products, combined with the anxiety that a physically large, style-related purchase can trigger, naturally leads to a longer buying cycle.

 We had a concern that users were using the shopping cart as an on-site comparison tool, and then leaving the site to do further price comparisons on the web.
 Potential customers were either abandoning the site, or upon return may have had to rebuild their cart.

 Adding a prominent “Email Cart” button to the cart preview modal will increase usage of this feature, which will increase stickiness of the website brand, provide a purchase reminder on a different platform (email inbox), and decrease general friction when/if the user decides to return to the site and purchase.

 After adding a product to the shopping cart, the on-page cart preview modal is displayed.
 The original cart preview had no functionality for using the already-existing cart emailing feature.